Students are eligible to transfer credit from one program to another as long as the requirements below are met.

 Double Counting Credit

 Double counting credit are courses taken for more than one degree program simultaneously.
 Students must have been approved to be in a dual program before applying for double counted credit.
-All courses have not yet been taken or are in progress (ungraded).
+All courses must not have been taken yet or be in progress (ungraded).
 Double counted credit must follow the criteria below:

 - Students must apply for double counted credit in advance.
 Double counted credit will not be approved for courses already completed.
 Transfer credit rules will apply;